sebasmos/satellite.extractor/README.md

-* Images based on Epiweek clouds are avoided using the LeastCC algorithm, which is configured using sentinel-hub API as a scriphttps://github.com/sebasmos/satellite.extractor/blob/main/downloader_sentinel_all_cities.ipynbt request to select the image with the least amount of clouds per epi week.
+* Images based on Epiweek clouds are avoided using the LeastCC algorithm, which is configured using sentinel-hub API as a script request to select the image with the least amount of clouds per epi week.
 It uses the satellite metadata to fetch the days in mosaicking order in terms of the least amount of clouds.
 This is done through the API and Geopedia, which orders the images based on the amount of captured features per 12 000 sq km.
 There